 We tasted native sarsaparilla which is high in Vitamin C. Helping people in need is law of the Gumbaynggirr people and the sarsaparilla plant was provided to early European settlers to remedy scurvy when they arrived in Australia.
 We also discovered the uses of other plants such as the stem of the bracken fern for ant bite, bark from eucalypts for canoes, sap from the bloodwoods of the area for antiseptic and how to find a suitable branch to make a boomerang.

 Not surprisingly, this experience is popular with locals as well as interstate and overseas visitors and makes a great inclusion on any Coffs Coast holiday.
 Some groups have even been lucky enough to spot a koala or two.

 If you do visit Sealy Lookout and the surrounding area, I highly recommend joining the Giingan Gumbaynggirr Cultural Experience.
 Even having grown up in the area, I was amazed at how much I learned throughout the day.
 And, by taking part in this experience, you are making a direct contribution to the revitalisation of Gumbaynggirr language and culture.

 The Giingan Gumbaynggirr Cultural Experience runs on a monthly basis (every second Saturday) throughout the year.

 In exciting news, this experience, already a multiple award-winner, was recently awarded GOLD in the NSW Tourism Awards (the Qantas Award for Excellence in Aboriginal and Torres Strait Islander Tourism) and as a result, BMNAC is off the National Tourism Awards in March 2020!

-Click here to book or find out more.
+Click here to book the Giingan Gumbaynggirr Cultural Experience or find out more.